You are here

 In addition to supporting individual cohort science, the main aim of the ECHO cohorts is to bring separate cohorts together into one large ECHO-wide Cohort so that ECHO investigators and the wider community of scientists can address research questions about effects of a broad range of early environmental exposures on child health and development, questions that no single cohort, or even a few, can answer alone.
 The cohorts consist of children and their mothers (and some fathers).
 In most cases, cohorts recruited participants prenatally; all cohorts are following children long-term.

 Standardized Core Data Elements

 The cohorts share standardized core data elements managed by a central coordinating center and an associated data analysis center.
+Although each cohort is unique, the collection of data in a similar way ensures that all information can be combined and used by researchers.
 The core elements addressed across all studies are:

 - Typical early health and development

 - Genetic influences on early childhood health and development